hungcq/knowledge-repo/it/microservices-patterns/terms.md

   - A cluster of domain objects within a boundary that can be treated as a unit
   - Consist of a root entity and possibly one or more other entities and value objects
 - Domain event (in DDD): sth happened to an agg (eg state change)
+- Optimistic locking: typically use a version column to detect whether the agg has changed since it was read
 - Authentication: verify the identity of the principal (app or human) that is attempting to access the app
 - Authorization: verify that the principal is allowed to perform the requested operation on the specified data:
   - Role-based security: assign each user one or more roles that grant them permission to invoke particular operations